CSCE 883 Machine Learning Fall 2018

 Prerequisite You should be able to program using high-level language C/C++ or java.

-If you have problem to enroll, pls contact/call CSE secretary
+If you have problem to enroll, pls contact/call CSE graduate coordinator

 Department of Computer Science and Engineering